 Miller and his son began to dig post holes, erect poles, stretch wires, and generally drum up trade.
 The son went down to Cincinnati to get some experience with a large phone company and then returned to add the benefit of his knowledge to operating the home line.

 Now the system stretches over 64 square miles, in this vicinity.

 The company was originally formed on a congressional charter grant in the '90s, with Fran Beam of Mt.
 Vernon, elected president.

 Miller recalls that after the first successful line was installed, it took a great deal of persuasion to have his neighbors install the "new fangled contraption" in their homes.

 Nor has the recent business recession helped him any, Miller says.

 Those hogs, though, he received for phone bill payments, may help.

 Born in Vigo County, Indiana, and graduated from Central Normal University in Danville, Indiana, he taught schools in Butler County, Ohio for 26 years.
 At one point, he was principal of the Darrtown schools.
 Later, he was a fur buyer and trader."

 L.A.
-Miller's son was Ernest "Ernie" MIller and his wife was Belle Miller.
+Miller's son was Ernest "Ernie" MIller and L.A.
+Miller's wife was Eva (Phillips) Miller.

 The Kramer farm is located immediately north of Bogan Elementary School on State Rt.
 177.